Tjp9/A03/README.md

 # TylersGIt
 Hello people
-you are th cool people
+you are the cool people
 yeah